mighty-gerbils/gerbil/doc/tutorial/lang.md

 Incidentally, this is a valid but incomplete (it is has a reference to SExpression) parser specification for the parser specification language.
 This parser would recognize the language but doesn't produce an AST.

-The lexer specification is almost identical to silex, which should be obvious by example.

 #### The Scuby Parser
 Here is the high level logic for our scuby parser: